-While I was, with all my other team members, water reclamation center, I have many reservations and different kinds of thoughts regarding the program.
+While I was, with all my other colleagues, in the pipe-line of the process of selection, I have many reservations and different kinds of thoughts regarding the program.
 But, I was sure that it being the cultural exchange program would disclose the new parameters of different aspects the Japan, be it its culture, economy, politics, society, norms, mores, standard of living or social or industrial structure.
 I was true to my thinking as I could have the chance of observing all the aspects of Japan clearly.